 interactive installation, interactive architecture, cybernetics, TUdelft, Delft, interactive art, digital fabrication, responsive art, responsive installation, experiential education, pedagogy, student workshop, STEAM, interactive installation, interactive architecture, cybernetics, responsive architecture, interactive art, digital fabrication, responsive art, responsive installation, living architecture, installation art, soft architecture, kinetic art, kinetic installation, responsive environments, interacitve environments, cyber-physical

-Interactive Environments TU Delft 2022
+Interactive Environments Minor TU Delft 2022

 Delft, NL 2022